 In cases where activities have not occurred or where documentation does not exist, it is the responsibility of the adviser to specify how the student will update his or her knowledge in the specific course area(s) for each course completed beyond eight years.
 The adviser may propose the student register to repeat Oakland University course(s), pass a competency examination for Oakland University course(s), OR be assigned special activities, such as seminars or additional readings in specific course areas.
 The proposed special activity must include an evaluation of student mastery and be assigned a grade through competency credits.

-Competency examinations are offered by some departments and, with the approval of Graduate Study and Lifelong Learning, can be used to revalidate out-of-date Oakland University credit which is beyond the eight-year time limit.
+Competency examinations are offered by some departments and, with the approval of Oakland University Graduate School, can be used to revalidate out-of-date Oakland University credit which is beyond the eight-year time limit.
 Students should consult their advisers for specific information and approval.
 Students must register during the normal registration period.
 University legislation stipulates that the examination must be taken not more than six weeks after the close of registration.

 The policies and requirements published in the Graduate Catalog represent minimum standards adopted by the Graduate Council for academic standing.
 In the event that a graduate program adopts standards higher than set forth in the catalog, the graduate program standards will take precedence over the relevant sections of the catalog.